apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ---
-title: "Customizing Vim for markdown blog post - Mastering Vim 2"
+title: "Blogging with Vim.
+Starter pack."
-description: "Some tips on how to make Vim a better tool for every blog writer.
+summary: "Some tips on how to make Vim a better tool for every blog writer.
 Vim is a really powerful tool that will help you write posts faster than anything.
 Thesaurus?
 Check.
 Spellchecking?
 Check."
-date: 2020-10-07T10:31:11+02:00
+date: 2020-10-07
 slug: ""
-tags: ["vim"]
+tags: ["vim", "Vim Adventure"]
-categories: ["Vim Adventure"]
 externalLink: ""
 disable_comments: true
 ---